-Facilities, Equipment and Other Resources (Maximum length 2 pages)
+Facilities, Equipment and Other Resources (Maximum length 2 pages):

-The purpose of the facilities section is to document those existing resources, including space, computational equipment, or effort that will contribute to the project goals.
-Only those resources that will be used by the project should be listed with the understanding that listing them implies a commitment that they will be available.
+The purpose of the facilities section is to document those existing resources, including laboratory space, instrumentation, computational equipment, or effort that will contribute to the project goals.
+List only those resources that will be used by the project and understand that listing them implies a commitment that they will be available.
 No dollar amounts may be referenced for any resource discussed in the Facilities section.
 If the budget requests funds for equipment, materials, or resources identified in the facilities section, the budget justification should clearly account for the duplication.
-The Division of Biological Infrastructure expects that institutions suitable for the development of advanced infrastructure will typically have adequate computing and equipment resources as well as appropriate support staff to facilitate the proposed research.
+DBI expects that institutions suitable for the development of advanced infrastructure will typically have adequate computing and equipment resources as well as appropriate support staff to facilitate the proposed research.

-Special Information and Supplementary Documents
+Special Information and Supplementary Documents: